kyverno/kyverno/.github/PULL_REQUEST_TEMPLATE.md

 If this change neither resolves an existing issue nor has sign-off from one of the maintainers, there is a chance substantial changes will be requested or that the changes will be rejected.

-You can discuss changes with maintainers in the [Kyvrno Slack Channel](https://kubernetes.slack.com/).
+You can discuss changes with maintainers in the [Kyverno Slack Channel](https://kubernetes.slack.com/).
 -->

 **What type of PR is this?**